MathElderGod/fa22-cse110-lab4/expose/javascript/part2.md

 19. What is the output of the above code?
 (This should be in your part2.md)

     - The expected output from the printNums function is 1, 4, 3 2.
 Since 1, and 4 do not have a timeout, they get printed out immediately - in this case, 3 has a setTimeout of 0 milliseconds thus it is the third number to be printed.
 Then once 1 second has passed, the number 2 will be printed. thus the ordering should be 1, 4, 3, 2 with respect to how the values are printed out.
+Also, another way of interpretting set timeout, is that it has some callback functions set as its parameter.
+This means that everything within the function executes before the callbacks in the setTimeout. thus, it explains the result.